 - 1. To introduce the basic concepts of vector space - 2.
-To know the fundamentals of linear Algebra - 3.
-To solve system of linear equations - 4.
-To study about the linear transformations - 5.
-To study about the eigen values and eigen vectors - 6.
+To introduce the fundamental concepts in their respective engineering fields - 3.
+To know the fundamentals of linear Algebra - 4.
+To solve system of linear equations - 5.
+To study about the linear transformations - 6.
 To introduce the concepts of inner product spaces